December Bride (Roseanne): Plot

+Background

+The character of Leon Carp was introduced in the third season episode "Valentine's Day" as Roseanne's stingy boss at the Rodbell's Lunchonette.
+The character was confirmed to be gay in the third season episode "Dances with Darlene" when his boyfriend came to pick him up after his shift.
+Roseanne Barr was inspired by two of her siblings being gay to push for the inclusion of gay characters and issues into the show, saying "My show seeks to portray various slices of life, and homosexuals are a reality".
+Both Leon and the character of Nancy, played by out actress Sandra Bernhard, were two of the few gay characters on television at the time with a recurring or main capacity.
+With the inclusion of Leon and Nancy as recurring characters, Roseanne won the GLAAD Media Award for Outstanding Comedy Series three times in 1992, 1993, and 1995.

-"December Bride" also features cameos by Christopher Morley, Alexis Arquette, David Michaels and June Lockhart as Leon's mom.
+"December Bride" also features cameos by Christopher Morley, Alexis Arquette, and David Michaels.
 Milton Berle famously appeared in drag in the final scene of the episode to catch the bridal bouquet.
+However, the episode ironically did not feature an appearance from main cast member Sara Gilbert, who would come out as a lesbian after the ending of Roseanne.

 Controversy

 ABC moved "December Bride" from its regularly scheduled broadcast time of 8:00 PM EST to 9:30 PM.
-An ABC spokesperson stated that this was not because of the inclusion of a same-sex wedding but because "the adult humor in this episode was more appropriate for the later time period".
+An ABC spokesperson stated that this was not because of the inclusion of a same-sex wedding but because "the adult humor in this episode was more appropriate for the later time period."
+The network also did not allow the couple to kiss on-screen.
+The inclusion of Hemingway serves to both mock the double standard between the acceptability of kisses between same-sex male and female couples, as well as a callback to the controversy surrounding the kiss between Sharon and Roseanne on the "Don't Ask, Don't Tell" episode.

-Spin-off
+Proposed spin-off

-Roseanne Barr proposed spinning off Leon and Scott into their own series, which she would co-create with "December Bride" writer William Lucas Walker.
+Roseanne Barr and William Lucas Walker proposed spinning off Leon and Scott into their own series, with "December Bride" as a backdoor pilot.
 In the spinoff, Leon and Scott were to be raising a teenage daughter fathered by Leon years before.
 Barr suggested Don Knotts and RuPaul could play an inter-racial, inter-generational neighbor couple.
 Walker and Barr submitted a treatment, but ABC did not accept the series, reportedly because the network believed that a series with a gay couple as the central characters could not be sustained.
+Mull and Willard ultimately remained on Roseanne in a recurring capacity until its end the following season.